noctux/igor/README.md

 The `configuration.pattern` options and configuration names are matched against this guessed identifier.
 If the selection is unique, this configuration will be automatically used and applied.
 If multiple patterns match, an error will be signaled instead.
+Patterns are matched as perl-style regexes.

 ## EXAMPLE